rahul0923/veggie-recipe-app-clean/docs/PROJECT-JOURNAL.md

 ## Development Journal

+### 2025-05-16 Fix a bug on SearchBar
+User was not able to select the 'Search Ingredient' input area since SearchBar input always had focus

+Highlights of the fix
+- Keep the main search bar focused for most interactions (maintaining our desired UX)
+- Allow users to deliberately click on the ingredient filter input and have it properly receive focus
+- Do this without requiring significant changes to our existing code structure

 ### 2025-05-16: Refactored code
 - To properly decouple the UI and business logic.
 - Keeping React Native in mind.